- College Research Themes

-Dr. Taly Gilat-Schmidt, associate professor of biomedical engineering, and Dr. Josh Star-Lack, principal scientist of applied research at Varian, have received a $2,482,601 U01 grant from the National Institutes of Health to study Computer Tomography radiation dosages in patients.
-Their research is in collaboration with the Medical College of Wisconsin and Children's Hospital of Wisconsin.
-Learn more about Dr. Gilat-Schmidt's grant and research.
+- Dr. Taly Gilat-Schmidt, associate professor of biomedical engineering, and Dr. Josh Star-Lack, principal scientist of applied research at Varian, have received a $2,482,601 U01 grant from the National Institutes of Health to study Computer Tomography radiation dosages in patients.
+Learn more.